chef-boneyard/audit/README.md

 | Execute InSpec Compliance Profiles       | No         | Yes            |
 | Execute tests embedded in Chef recipes   | Yes        | No             |

+Eventually the `audit` cookbook will replace audit mode.
+The only drawback is that you will not be able to execute tests in Chef recipes, but since you will be running these tests in production, you will want to have a straightforward, consistent process by which you include these tests throughout your development lifecycle.
+Within Chef Compliance, this is a profile.

-### How to migrate from audit mode to audit cookbook:
+### Migrating from audit mode to audit cookbook:

 We will improve the migration and help to ease the process and to reuse existing audit mode test as much as possible.
 At this point of time, an existing audit-mode test like: